yueqianh/KopiMate/README.md

 In this example, we have three main components of the MVC pattern:

-    **Model:** The Forum class stores the messages different users have posted.
+    **Model:** The Post class stores the messages different users have posted.

-    **View:** The StreamBuilder is responsible for rendering the posts to the user interface.
-In this case, it simply displays the posts on the app.
+    **View:** The ForumPage is responsible for rendering the posts to the user interface.

     **Controller:** The textController acts as the intermediary between the model and the view.
 It receives user input and updates the model accordingly.
 It also communicates with the view to display the posts on the forum.